Rel1ck/terra-kitchen-test/README.md

 Code to create a s3 bucket and add files with the timestamp when the code is executed.

-To use this repository you only have to change de backend bucket and key in the main.tf file
+To use this repository you only have to change the backend bucket and key in the main.tf file